microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/02-UnitTesting.md

 ## Success criteria

-1. Confirming the number of files extracted
+1. Confirming the number of files extracted in Azure DevOps

 2. Visualizing and exploring the data